 How Aud Dev and Analytics Support Content Creation

 Much has been said about the publishing life cycle of news content online and in print.
-At Forbes, chief product officer Lewis Dvorkin shows how important analytics and audience development have become in content creation in a series of blog posts.
+At Forbes, where we’re kept apprised of the brand’s new print and digital developments by chief product officer Lewis Dvorkin’s blog posts, we can see how important analytics and audience development have become in content creation.

-1. Analytics--consisting of a small team that monitors activity at the page and site levels.
-The data is then used to help editors determine what content resonates.
+1. Analytics–consisting of a small team that monitors activity at the page and site levels.
+The data is then used to help editors determine what content resonates and drives engagement.

 2. Audience Development–another team that uses the data produced by the analytics team to develop KPIs and uncover new areas for audience growth.

 3. Contributor Support–These folks work closely with the content creators, combining production tools with data insights to help creators optimize their production.

 4. Programming–these guys also depend on AD and analytics to fast-track specific content packages and formats to maintain momentum created by content that resonates well with readers.

 Dvorkin adds that, depending how you look at it, data could be king, or audience development or content.
 Yet that classification is diluted by the circular nature of the process.